googleapis/release-please/README.md

 <img width="400" src="/screen.png">

 These Release PRs are kept up-to-date as additional work is merged.
 When you're ready to tag a release, simply merge the release PR.
+Both squash-merge and merge commits work with Release PRs.

+When the Release PR is merged, release-please takes the following steps:

+1. Updates your changelog file (for example `CHANGELOG.md`)
+2. Tags the commit with the version number
+3. Creates a GitHub Release based on the tag

+You can tell where the Release PR is its lifecycle by the status label on the PR itself:

+- `autorelease:pending` is the initial state of the Release PR before it is merged
+- `autorelease:tagged` means that the Release PR has been merged and the release has been tagged in GitHub
+- `autorelease:published` means that a GitHub release has been published based on the Release PR

 ## How should I write my commits?